kigawas/blog/content/posts/y-combinator-in-python.md

 i((lambda y: i(y(y)))(lambda y: i(y(i(y(i(y(...))))))))
 ```

-Here when Python evaluates the argument `lambda y: i(y(y)`, it'll recusively call `y` as a function over and over again.
-But how can we stop the recursion?
-Or how can we only recursively call it once or twice or thrice?
+Here when Python evaluates the argument `lambda y: i(y(y)`, it'll recursively call `y` as a function over and over again.
+Yet, how can we stop the recursion?
+Or how can we only recursively get it called just once or twice or thrice?

 There is an answer.
 But before explain that, let's get back to the simple function call `(lambda y: (lambda x: x)(y))(1)`.
 How about to delay the inner function's evaluation:  `(lambda x: x)(1)`?

-By this way, we evaluated the function before any arguments get substitued.
+By this way, we evaluated the function before any arguments get substituted.
 In fact, some typical functional languages behave in this way, however unfortunately, Python doesn't follow this style.

 ### The way to delay evaluation